 Daily corporate rates for each valuation rate bucket are updated daily as described below:

 Each day, download the Bank of America Merrill Lynch U.S. corporate effective yields as of the previous business day’s close for each index series shown in the sample below from the St. Louis Federal Reserve website: https://research.stlouisfed.org/fred2/categories/32348.
-To access a specific series, search the St. Louis Federal Reserve website for the series name by inputting the name into the search box in the upper right corner, or input the following web address: https://research.stlouisfed.org/fred2/series/[replace with series name from the table below].
+To access a specific series, search the St. Louis Federal Reserve website for the series name by inputting the name into the search box in the upper right corner.

 Table 1.C-4: Index Series Names